lucasmouilleron/stupidCMS/README.md

 Install
 -------
-- Login password is defined in `libs/config.php`
+- Login password is defined in `./libs/config.php`
-- Desactivate debug mode in production in `libs/config.php`
+- Desactivate debug mode in production in `./libs/config.php`

 Pages
 -----
 - _Pages_ are located in `./pages`
 - _Pages_ are html files
 - In _pages_, paths are relative to the site root
+- To link from a page to another page, use http://site.com/other-page (and not http://site.com/pages/other-page nor http://site.com/pages/other-page)
-- They use the _stupid micro templating engine_ (SMTE)
+- They use the _stupid micro templating engine_ (SMTE) allowing administrable content declaration

 SMTE
 ----